-- 2.2.5 In accordance with Section 4, Council will scrutinise the value and need for councillors to undertake overseas travel.
-Councils should avoid interstate, overseas and long distance intrastate trips unless direct and tangible benefits can be established for the council and the local community.
-This includes travel to sister and friendship cities. - 2.2.6 Councillors seeking approval for any interstate and long distance intrastate travel must submit a case to, and obtain the approval of, the general manager prior to travel.
-In relation to all Sister City visitations, Councillors will self-fund airfares. - 2.2.7 Councillors seeking approval for any overseas travel must submit a case to, and obtain the approval of, a full council meeting prior to travel. - 2.2.8 The case should include: - objectives to be achieved in travel, including an explanation of how the travel aligns with current council priorities and business, the community benefits which will accrue as a result, and its relevance to the exercise of the councillor's civic duties - who is to take part in the travel - duration and itinerary of travel - a detailed budget including a statement of any amounts expected to be reimbursed by the participant/s. - 2.2.9 After returning from overseas Councillors should provide a detailed report back to council on the aspects of the trip relevant to council business and/or the local community. - 2.2.10 Any Council-funded airfares will be funded to economy level only. - 2.2.11 Bookings for approved air travel are to be made through the General Manager's office. - 2.2.12 For air travel that is reimbursed as council business, councillors will not accrue points from the airline's frequent flyer program.
+- 2.2.5 In accordance with Section 1.6, Council will scrutinise the value and need for Councillors to undertake overseas travel.
+Councils should avoid interstate, overseas and long distance intrastate trips unless direct and tangible benefits can be established for the Council and the local community.
+This includes travel to sister and friendship cities. - 2.2.6 Councillors seeking approval for any interstate and long distance intrastate travel must submit a case to, and obtain the approval of, the General Manager prior to travel. - 2.2.7 Councillors seeking approval for any overseas travel must submit a case to, and obtain the approval of, a full Council meeting prior to travel. - 2.2.8 The case should include: - objectives to be achieved in travel, including an explanation of how the travel aligns with current Council priorities and business, the community benefits which will accrue as a result, and its relevance to the exercise of the Councillor's civic duties - who is to take part in the travel - duration and itinerary of travel - a detailed budget including a statement of any amounts expected to be reimbursed by the participant/s. - 2.2.9 After returning from overseas Councillors should provide a detailed report back to Council on the aspects of the trip relevant to Council business and/or the local community. - 2.2.10 Any Council-funded airfares will be funded to economy level only. - 2.2.11 Bookings for approved air travel are to be made through the General Manager's office. - 2.2.12 For air travel that is reimbursed as Council business, Councillors will not accrue points from the airline's frequent flyer program.
 This is considered a private benefit.